rrwick/Bandage/README.md

   2. Open a terminal in the OGDF directory.
   3. Create the Makefile: `./makeMakefile.sh`
   4. Compile the library: `make`
-4. Download the Clewview code from GitHub: `git clone https://github.com/rrwick/Clewview`
+4. Download the Bandage code from GitHub: `git clone https://github.com/rrwick/Bandage.git`
-5. Ensure that the Clewview directory and the OGDF directory are stored in the same parent directory
+5. Ensure that the Bandage directory and the OGDF directory are stored in the same parent directory
-6. Open a terminal in the Clewview directory.
+6. Open a terminal in the Bandage directory.
 7. Set the environment variable to specify that you will be using Qt 5, not Qt 4: `export QT_SELECT=5`
 8. Run qmake to generate a Makefile: `qmake`
 9. Build the program: `make`
-10. `Clewview` should now be an executable file.
+10. `Bandage` should now be an executable file.
 11. Optionally, copy the program into /usr/local/bin: `sudo make install`
 12. Optionally, delete the built OGDF library.

 ### Mac

-The following instructions successfully build Clewview on OS X 10.9 Mavericks:
+The following instructions successfully build Bandage on OS X 10.9 Mavericks:

 1. Install Xcode, along with the Xcode Command Line Tools.
 2. Install Homebrew: [http://brew.sh/](http://brew.sh/)